 - Visual improvements

 Expanding on the existing quality content refreshes it and provides new valuable information to the consumers.
 During this process, you should update any pictures, data, links, keywords, and titles.
 Then, you should expand upon the overall content, credible sources, and relevant data.

 For those rare posts that are updated and have good relevant content, you can still capture new site interactions by repurposing them.
 To do this, you could create infographics, videos, or audio content.
 You could also integrate new ideas or completely recreate the blog post.

 This step is simply the implementation of step six.
-After determining if you will improve the post, expand on it, and/or repurpose it. it is time to do one or a combination of these three.
+After determining if you will improve the post, expand on it, or repurpose it, it is time to do one or a combination of these three adjustments.